enpiicom/wp-plugin-enpii-base/dev-docs/03-development-guides.md

-## Development guides
+# Development guides
+- Composer packages are used but because we are having conflicts with other WordPress plugins so we have specific setup to the composer.
+- In `composer.json` we put main packages that are required for the Enpii Base.
+And we put dev packages that are used for the CodeStyle checking and fixing only.
+They are not using new dependencies that would not cause the conflicts in WordPress ecosystem when we perform the development.
+- In `composer-dev81.json`, we put extra packages to be able to build up a complete WordPress instance.
+It contains CodeStyle tools and testing tools (PHPUnit, Codeception)
+- `composer-dev73.json` is simply a setup for running in PHP 7.3 to test the Enpii Base manually.

-### Install Composer dependencies
+## Install Composer dependencies
-- Use PHP 8.0 to install dependencies (composer80 = 'php80 composer')
+- Use PHP 7.3 to install dependencies (composer73 = 'php73 composer')
 ```
-XDEBUG=off composer80 install
+XDEBUG=off composer73 install
 ```
-or if you don't have PHP 8.0 locally, you can do
+or if you don't have PHP 7.3 locally, you can do
 ```
-docker run --rm --interactive --tty -e XDEBUG_MODE=off -v $PWD:/app -v ~/.composer:/root/.composer npbtrac/php80_cli composer install
+docker run --rm --interactive --tty -e XDEBUG_MODE=off -v $PWD:/app -v ~/.composer:/root/.composer npbtrac/php73_cli composer install
 ```
 you can do `update` if you want to update new dependencies.

-This would have Development tools like `phpcs`, `phpcbf` and `tests` available
+This would have Development tools like `phpcs`, `phpcbf`

 If you face errors when running in legacy PHP versions, you can skip the dev dependencies
 ```